Numerical study of hypershadows in higher-dimensional black holes: HYPERSHADOW

 and then we could get

-with the linear momentum $\mathbf{p}$ decomposition Eq.~\eqref{p_decomposition}, the conserved quantity of motion $\{\Phi, E\}$ can be written in a simplified form:
+With the linear momentum $\mathbf{p}$ decomposition Eq.~\eqref{p_decomposition}, the conserved quantity of motion $\{\Phi, E\}$ can be written in a simplified form:

-Using the Hamilton equations\cite{Diemer:2014lba,Kagramanova:2012hw, Bugden:2018uya} together with the initial conditions, we employ the backward ray--tracing method to obtain the 3D hypershadow.
+Using the Hamilton equations\cite{Diemer:2014lba,Kagramanova:2012hw, Bugden:2018uya} together with the initial conditions, we employ the backward ray-tracing method to obtain the 3D hypershadow (see Fig.~\ref{MP_0b_hypershadow}).

-To further investigate the geometric structure of the hypershadow, we fix the observation angles \( \{\alpha, \beta, \zeta\} \) to zero and compute cross--sectional slices through its center along each coordinate plane, in order to examine and discuss their symmetries.
+To further investigate the geometric structure of the hypershadow, we fix the observation angles \( \{\alpha, \beta, \zeta\} \) to zero and compute cross-sectional slices through its center along each coordinate plane, in order to examine and discuss their symmetries.

-From Fig~\ref{MP_0b_slices} we observe that the hypershadow exhibits mirror symmetry with respect to both the \(XY\) plane (i.e., under \(Z \mapsto -Z\)) and the \(YZ\) plane (i.e., under \(X \mapsto -X\)).
-These two mirror symmetry presist under different initial conditions.
+From Fig.~\ref{MP_0b_slices}, we observe that the hypershadow exhibits mirror symmetry with respect to both the \(XY\) plane (i.e., under \(Z \mapsto -Z\)) and the \(YZ\) plane (i.e., under \(X \mapsto -X\)).
+These two mirror symmetries presist under different initial conditions.

-Building on the discussion of continuous symmetry in the Myers--Perry black hole with equal angular momenta, we proceed to plot the difference maps under vertical reflection in the \( XY \)-plane for \( \theta_{\rm o} = \pi/2 - 1/20 \) and \( \theta_{\rm o} = \pi/2 - 1/100\), in order to examine whether the single-rotation Myers--Perry black hole also exhibits continuous symmetry.
+Building on the discussion of continuous symmetry in the Myers-Perry black hole with equal angular momenta, we proceed to plot the difference maps under vertical reflection in the \( XY \) plane for \( \theta_{\rm o} = \pi/2 - 1/20 \) and \( \theta_{\rm o} = \pi/2 - 1/100\), in order to examine whether the single-rotation Myers-Perry black hole also exhibits continuous symmetry.

-From Fig.~\ref{MP_0b_2D_diff}, we observe that as \( \theta_{\rm o} \to \pi/2 \), the difference between the original slice and its vertical reflection becomes negligible.
-This behavior closely resembles the \( a = b \) case, indicating that as \( \theta_{\rm o} \to \pi/2 \), the hypershadow approaches a configuration exhibiting continuous rotational symmetry about the \( X \)--axis.
+From Fig.~\ref{MP_0b_2D_diff}, we observe that as \( \theta_{\rm o} \to \pi/2 \) the difference between the original slice and its vertical reflection becomes negligible.
+This behavior closely resembles the \( a = b \) case, indicating that as \( \theta_{\rm o} \to \pi/2 \) the hypershadow approaches a configuration exhibiting continuous rotational symmetry about the \( X \) axis.

 We next proceed to analyze the central slices in the \( XY \) plane for various observation angles, in order to further illustrate the deformation of the hypershadow.